TannerHollaway/Setting-up-a-REMnux-Docker-inside-of-Kali/README.md

 ## Conclusion

-Successfully deployed REMnux inside a Docker container on Kali Linux with a shared volume for sample analysis.
-This setup gives a single VM the capability to perform both offensive security operations and blue team malware analysis without the overhead of running two full virtual machines.
+Deployed REMnux inside a Docker container on Kali Linux with a shared volume for sample analysis.
+The setup gives a single VM the capability to perform both offensive security operations and blue team malware analysis without the need of running two full virtual machines.